trailheadlabs/outerspatial-map-library/README.md

 [![Circle CI](https://circleci.com/gh/trailheadlabs/outerspatial.js.svg?style=svg)](https://circleci.com/gh/trailheadlabs/outerspatial.js)

-Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel built specifically for [OuterSpatial](https://www.outerspatial.com).
+Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel built specifically for the [OuterSpatial](https://www.outerspatial.com) outdoor technology platform.

 This library is under active development, so please help test and [report issues](https://github.com/trailheadlabs/outerspatial.js/issues).

 ## OuterSpatial Builder

 You may also want to take a look at [OuterSpatial Builder](https://github.com/trailheadlabs/outerspatial-builder).
-It is a graphical interface that walks through the process of building a map with OuterSpatial.js, step-by-step.
+It's a graphical interface that walks through the process of building a map with OuterSpatial.js, step-by-step.

 ## Thanks

-This library was initially built by the U.S. National Park Service's [NPMap team](https://www.nps.gov/npmap/) and called NPMap.js.
-The agency recently decided to make the repository private, but luckily they made it available in the public domain so we ([Trailhead Labs](https://www.trailheadlabs.com)) have decided to host it and push forward development.
+Initial development on this library was done by the U.S. National Park Service's [NPMap team](https://www.nps.gov/npmap/) and called NPMap.js.
+The agency recently made the repository private, but luckily made the code available in the public domain so we ([Trailhead Labs](https://www.trailheadlabs.com)) have decided to host it and push development forward.

 The original design was heavily inspired (cough cough) by [Mapbox.js](https://github.com/mapbox/mapbox.js), and, of course, built on the great [Leaflet](http://leafletjs.com) library.
-Standing on the shoulders of giants.
-Also, many thanks to the authors of all the great plugins used in/by the library (take a look at [LICENSE.md](https://github.com/trailheadlabs/outerspatial.js/blob/master/LICENSE.md) for a list).
+Many thanks to the authors of all the great plugins used in/by the library (take a look at [LICENSE.md](https://github.com/trailheadlabs/outerspatial.js/blob/master/LICENSE.md) for a list).

 ## Versioning